jbasen/Crestron-Shelly/README.md

 V19 Fixed a bug in the Roller Shade module.
 There is a new, v2.1, Roller Shade Module that includes a poll input as the automatic polling I was trying to do was causing an issue.

+V20 Added support for the Shelly Plus Wall Dimmer.
+Tested with the Shelly Plus i4 and Shelly Pro 3